paypal/glamorous/.github/ISSUE_TEMPLATE.md

 <!-- Please provide the full error message/screenshots/anything -->

-Reproduction repository:
+Reproduction:

 <!--
-If possible, please create a repository that reproduces the issue with the minimal amount of code possible.
+Please reproduce your issue with this: http://kcd.im/glamorous-help with as minimal amount of code possible.
+Then paste a link below:
 -->

+-- paste your link here --

 Problem description: